Mike Boessen's Radio Attic

 Detrola 146 (1937)

 My latest offering from the Motor City is this attractive, fairly large Detrola 146 table radio.
 It came to me with a previous restoration over several deep "witness marks" on the top.
 I was afraid to sand through the veneer, so I cleaned it up and put 15 coats of lacquer over it.
 A poor attempt at veneer replacement on the lower trim forced me to replace that with American Walnut.
 The resulting finish is slick, shiny, and gorgeous.
 A full set of high testing tubes, all new capacitors and resistors as necessary.
 I stuffed the original filter caps.
 The speaker was replaced by a previous servicer.
 It has a couple of small patches.
 The sound is outstanding!
 Requires an external antenna.
 It must be a good one.
 My Sweetheart tried to get me to let her keep it!
-18"W x 11"H x 9"D. Was $459.00, now $425.00.
+18"W x 11"H x 9"D. $359.00.
 (1680080)

 General Electric J62 (1940/1941)